-"For example, the attribute list for the element is set to %ph.attributes;, and the %ph.attributes; entity defines the actual attribute list.
+"For example, the attribute list for the element is set to %ph.attributes; entity defines the actual attribute list.
 A constraint module then can redefine the entity to remove attributes from the attribute list, or an expansion module can redefine the entity to add attributes to the attribute list."

-For example, rather than directly defining attributes for <ph>, that element sets its attributes using the <ph.attributes; entity;
+For example, rather than directly defining attributes for <ph>, that element sets its attributes using the %ph.attributes; entity;